Blade Division FAQ

 What Hardness Can I Expect On My Blades And What Does The Testing Process Entail?

 We will harden to the customer’s requested hardness unless we feel that the request is unrealistic, in which case the customer will be contacted to discuss options.

 If you are unsure what hardness is best for your material please note that you would like a recommendation on your Customer Sheet and we will heat treat to the appropriate hardness based on your material type.

 We aim to hardness test where we feel from experience is least likely to show.
 If you would like the testing to happen in a particular place, please let us know on your Customer Sheet when you send your order.
 If you would like us not to test your blades please send an extra piece of the same material with your order that we can use as a test piece (and note the request on your Customer Sheet).

 We are not comfortable returning your work without hardness testing as it is our job to supply quality material heat treated to the proper hardness.

 Peters’ Heat Treating, Inc. is located in “Tool City”, PA.
-There is a breadth of other resources in Meadville that could be utilized for CNC machining, water jetting, laser cutting, laser engraving and other services.
+There is a breadth of other resources in Meadville that could be utilized for CNC machining, water jetting, laser cutting, laser engraving, grinding and other services.
 Check out the NWPA website for the National Tooling and Machining Association for a full list of member companies: nwpa-ntma.com/directory.php